 if I’m crazy and you know it tap your foot (brake-brake),

 if I’m crazy and you know it and you really want to show it, if I’m crazy and you know it tap your foot (brake-brake).

 Let’s put the radio on.
 What’s playing?
 Aaaah…good one.
 Do You Know Where You’re Going To? by Diana Ross.

 That I live at the bottom of a continent is a goddamn blessing.
 Anything other than top or bottom and I wouldn’t know where in the world I am.

 I’ve lived in the same house, in the same suburb, for three years.
 I still have to think about where I’m going, even if where I’m going I’ve gone to 20 times before.
 Add to that my more-than-two-lanes road allergy and you’ll understand why I love being a passenger.

 You’re a good driver by the way.

-In a city (I’m confident and relaxed on suburban or national roads), in congested traffic, unsure of how to get where I was going, my children came close to terror-whimpering when I stalled the engine on a sickeningly steep hill.
+In Cape Town, in congested traffic, and unsure of how to get where I was going, my children terror-whimpered when I stalled the engine on a sickeningly steep hill.
 I think I whimpered first and they whimpered in reply.
 Three whimpers later I drove to the nearest quiet road so we could all recover.
 When we felt better I phoned for directions, again, and got us to the desired destination in one sweaty piece.